How to Use Traditional Balsamic Vinegar of Modena

 Experience Balsamic Vinegar in Modena

-If you’d like to experience Traditional Balsamic Vinegar in its place of origin, a guided Modena food tour offers the opportunity to explore local markets, food traditions, and authentic tastings within the historic centre.
+If you’d like to experience Traditional Balsamic Vinegar in its place of origin, a guided Modena food tour offers the opportunity to visit producers directly — tasting vinegars at different ages in the acetaia where they were made, paired with local foods, with the people who produce them explaining what you are tasting and why.

 Discover more from Emilia Delizia